tspkvairin/Kazakhstan-Constitution-AI-Assistant/README.md

-# 🇰🇿 Kazakhstan Constitution AI Assistant (Offline)
+# 🇰🇿 Kazakhstan Constitution AI Assistant

 An offline AI assistant that answers questions about the Constitution of the Republic of Kazakhstan using local LLMs via [Ollama](https://ollama.com).
 No API keys, no rate limits, 100% private.